 Identifying Peer-Reviewed Articles

-Your instructors may require you to exclusively use peer-reviewed articles for your academic research papers.
-Learn what "peer-reviewed" means and how to identify the differences between peer-reviewed, trade, and popular magazines when using databases.
+Your instructors may require you to use peer-reviewed articles for your academic research papers.
+Learn what "peer-reviewed" means and how to identify the differences between peer-reviewed journal, trade journal, and popular magazine articles.

 - Longer, in-depth articles.

-- Contain specialized or field-specific language and jargon.
+- Includes specialized or field-specific language and jargon.

 - Inform other scholars and students in higher education of new research and findings.

-- Often an organization will publish the journal, i.e. the American Medical Association publishes JAMA and the Archives of Internal Medicine.
+- Often an organization will publish the journal (e.g., the American Medical Association publishes JAMA and the Archives of Internal Medicine.

 Characteristics of a Trade Journal

-- Article length varies from short news blurbs to longer "feature" articles.
+- Varied article length (e.g., short news blurbs, longer "feature" articles).

 - Sell field-specific products.